yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-multiparametricprogramming.md

    -0.0388
 ````

-To obtain the parametric solution with respect to **x**, we call the function [solvemp], and tell the solver that **x** is a parametric variable.
+To obtain the parametric solution with respect to **x**, we call the function [solvemp](/command/solvemp), and tell the solver that **x** is a parametric variable.
 Moreover, we must add constraints on **x** to define the region where we want to compute the parametric solution, the so called exploration set.

 ````matlab
 x = sdpvar(2,1);